Tencent/APIJSON/README.md

 A Functional JSON Structure Protocal.

-You can set any JSON structure and your server will return a JSON String with the structure you had set like this:
+You can set any JSON structure and request your server, and the server will return a JSON String with the structure you had set like this:

 ### Request:
 {<br />